If I could grant you 4 wishes this year, here’s what they would be:

 Second arrow: You judge your body’s size and shape as “wrong” and “unacceptable” and consider shaming yourself into a smaller size by contemplating your next diet or punishing workout regimen.

 Notice how the pain of the first arrow always passes.
 Always.
 The second arrow is completely optional.
-May you become better at noticing and dropping the second arrow in 2017.
+May you become better at noticing and dropping the second arrow this year.

 4. May you move towards svādhyāya.